isotopp/isotopp.github.io/_posts/2020-09-07-mysql-generated-columns-and-virtual-indexes.md

 ## Generated columns

-A generated column is a column values that are calculated from a deterministic expression provided in the column definition.
+A generated column is a column with values that are calculated from a deterministic expression provided in the column definition.
 It has the usual name and type, and then a `GENERATED ALWAYS AS ()` term.
 The parentheses are part of the syntax and cannot be left off.
 The `GENERATED ALWAYS` is optional, and we are going to leave it off, because we are lazy.

 The column can be `VIRTUAL`, in which case the expression is evaluated when reading every time a value is needed, or `STORED`, in which case the value is materialized and stored on write.